• Skip to primary navigation

 Paired with salty feta, crisp spinach, and fresh herbs, this dish is absolutely sensational.

-How to make this roasted garbanzo beans salad
+Labelled ingredients needed to make a Moroccan roasted garbanzo beans salad.

 Preheat the oven to 230°C (450°F).
 Line two baking trays with baking paper or foil (one for the chickpeas the other for the sweet potatoes).